josherrickson/stata2/stata_markdown/05-regression.md

 ^$$^

 The right hand side is what's known as the "logit" function, that is, logit(^$^z^$^) = ^$^\frac{1}{1 + e^{-z}}^$^.
-Understanding this form isn't crucial to understanding the model, but there are two quirks that need to be examined.
+Understanding this form isn't crucial to understanding the model, but there are two quirks that need to be noted.

 1. The relationship between the ^$^X^$^'s and the outcome is nonlinear.
 2. Note that the left-hand side of this model is not just ^$^Y^$^, but rather, the probability of ^$^Y^$^ being 1 (a positive result) given the